barryclark/jekyll-now/_posts/2023-11-25-rust-for-cpp-developers-constructors.md

 [^Self]: In an `impl` block, `Self` refers to the type itself.
 For our `Rectangle` we could just have written out `Rectangle`, but for more complex types involving generics it becomes tedious quickly.
 [^clone-image]: This is just to serve as an illustration of explicit cloning.
 I'm not saying this is the best API for that particular problem.
 [^from-into-blanket]: The standard library implementors could just as well have chosen to do the blanket implementation the other way round.
 It's just the way they chose to do it at the time.
+[^from-ref]: Reddit user u/quxfoo pointed out [here](https://www.reddit.com/r/rust/comments/183srgf/comment/kattz80/?utm_source=share&utm_medium=web2x&context=3) that it might not be generally good advice to implement `From` (or `Into`) on references.
+[^from-into-reddit]: The reason is that with Rust 1.41 the orphan rules changed and made manual implementations of `Into` unnecessary.
+Thanks to reddit user u/Zde-G for pointing that out [here](https://www.reddit.com/r/rust/comments/183srgf/comment/kb0ld3l/?utm_source=share&utm_medium=web2x&context=3).